thelia-modules/TntSearch/README.md

 # Tnt Search

-This module replace the search algorithm of the back office by the TntSearch library.
+This module provides TNTSearch feature to Thelia.
+[TNTSearch](https://github.com/teamtnt/tntsearch) is a full-featured full text search (FTS) engine written entirely in PHP.

+The module could be used in front-office, using the dedicated loop.
+It also replaces the standard back-office search.

 ## Installation